Skip to main content

 The Challenge:

-Reserved Instances and Savings Plans are often purchased without workload certainty, leading to underutilization and financial risk.
+Reserved capacity and savings commitments are often made without accurate workload forecasting, leading to underutilization and financial inefficiency.

 Measurable outcome: